 – Half and Half

-If a couple is not doing a First Look, I always advise us to do the formals we can, before the ceremony.
+If a couple is not doing a First Look, I advise us to complete all the formals we can, before the ceremony.
 Examples (Couple A with mother, Couple A with father, Couple A with siblings, Couple A with individual siblings).
 Let’s make time before the ceremony, so that we can photograph the portraits that we do NOT need Couple A and B together for!
 It’s a big time saver!

 Conclusion to getting the best wedding family photos